migus88/Sandland.SceneTools/README.md

 1. Navigate to `Tools > Sandland Games > Setup Scene Tools` to enable and configure the tool.
 2. Select the namespace, class name, and location for the generated class.
 3. The class will be re-generated automatically whenever the "Scenes In Build" list changes.
-Support for Addressable scenes coming soon.
+    - If Addressables support is enabled in the "Setup Scene Tools" window, the class will also be regenerated every time there is a scene-related change in the Addressables.

+To enable or disable Addressables support, open the "Setup Scene Tools" window, and toggle the corresponding option.

 ## Example of Generated Class Usage